MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Many on-premises environments are always on and always available.
 Being intentional about services might lower rates, but you must account for some creation time and operational overhead.

-#### Understand prepaid pricing
+#### Understand commitment-based pricing

-Prepaid pricing allows you to reserve a specific amount for a specific duration and pay for it in advance.
+Commitment-based pricing allows you to reserve a specific amount for a specific duration and pay for it in advance.
 By reserving the usage up front, you can get a discounted rate compared to pay-as-you-go pricing.

-The amount you save with prepaid pricing depends on factors such as the duration of the reservation, the reserved capacity, and the service.
-Prepaid pricing is best suited for the following scenarios:
+The amount you save with Commitment-based pricing depends on factors such as the duration of the reservation, the reserved capacity, and the service.
+Commitment-based pricing is best suited for the following scenarios:

 - *Predictable workloads*: If your workload has a consistent usage pattern, you can commit to a certain capacity over time and get a significant discount over pay-as-you-go pricing.
 Those instances incur charges whether you use them or not.

-- *Production environments*: Prepaid pricing is suitable for production environments where you have a good understanding of the workload's resource needs.
+- *Production environments*: Commitment-based pricing is suitable for production environments where you have a good understanding of the workload's resource needs.

-- *Long-term projects*: Prepaid pricing can be cost-effective for projects that have long-term resource requirements, even if they aren't highly predictable.
+- *Long-term projects*: Commitment-based pricing can be cost-effective for projects that have long-term resource requirements, even if they aren't highly predictable.

 #### Discuss options with the workload team